HL7/fhir-gender-harmony/input/pagecontent/model.md

 site specific business rules to map a multi-valued SPCU into a single value that is appropriate for this context.

-As SPCU can be context-specific, on rare occasions there may be more than one concurrent SPCU for a patient.
+The model supports multiple instances of SPCU to allow, when necessary, more than one concurrent SPCU for a patient.
 For example, there could be multiple procedure results, each identifying a context specific SPCU determination used to set the normal range used.
-For example an SPCU value and linked comment or specific observation could be summarized as "male, based on hormonal measurement."
+For example an SPCU value and linked comment or specific observation could be summarized as “male, based on hormonal measurement.”

-**Cardinality**: 0..n, expected to be zero unless in a clinical context.
+**Cardinality**: 0..n, Multiple instances of an SPCU can exist and each instance will have the attributes listed below.

 #### Attributes: